Deployed Works Guide

 Paste the link into your profile

 Add the hosted video URL in the intro video field on your capability profile.
-If the link is supported, buyers will see it as a preview and optional trust signal.

 Example